SamWalker++: recommendation with informative sampling strategy: Introduction

 \textbf{(P2) How to efficiently learn a recommendation model from the large-scale implicit feedback data?} The large-scale unobserved data incur inefficiency problem.
 It is computationally impractical to traverse over the whole data set to obtain the gradients.
 To address this problem, two types of strategies have been adopted in previous works.
 The first is batch-based gradient descent with memorization, such as ALS\cite{hu2008collaborative}, eAlS\cite{he2016fast}, FAWMF\cite{chen2020fast}.
 However, this kind of methods are only suitable for the specific models with K-separable property and L2 loss function, which will sacrifice models capacity and lead to sub-optimal performance.
 In fact, the models with more flexible deep structure, confidence weights and loss function have been validated achieving better performance \cite{he2017neural,chen2018modeling}.
 The other type is employing stochastic gradient descent solvers with data sampling strategies.
 However, in real-world applications, users typically are only aware of a relatively small fraction of the potential items \cite{lichman2018prediction}.
 In such cases, existing samplers usually select uninformative data with low confidence weights, in which the user just does not know the item rather than dislikes it.
 This will affect convergence and recommendation performance of the model.

 To deal with these problems, we propose two novel recommendation methods SamWalker and SamWalker++ to simultaneously learn the personalized data confidence and draw informative training instances.
 We first present SamWalker which leverages social network information to address the problems.
-With the development of online social websites, social relations have become a major information resource when users select items to consume \cite{Pan2017}.
+With the development of online social websites \cite{nie2016learning}, social relations have become a major information resource when users select items to consume \cite{Pan2017}.
+As we can see from Figure \ref{fg:dataana}, the social connected users exhibit more similarity in their consumptions on three typical recommendation datasets.
 Users usually get item information from social friends \cite{chen2013information} and their \textit{exposure} to items (i.e. whether a user knows the items) will inevitable be dominated by their \textit{social contexts} (i.e. whether their direct or indirect social neighbors have consumed the items).
 Thus, users' social relations and social contexts reflect how users are exposed to the items and suggest the confidence of the data.
 It is consistent with our intuitions.
 Note that there exists two reasons for negative feedback: unknown or dislike.
 The more popular an item is among the user's social neighbors (e.g. the purple gem $I$4 comparing with the green gem $I$5 for user $U$1 in Figure \ref{samshiyi}), the more likely it will be that the user knows the item and his feedback is attributed to his preference.
 Correspondingly, the data will be more reliable in deriving user's preference.
 To capture this insight, as illustrated in Figure \ref{samshiyi}, SamWalker simulates item information propagation along the social network and models individual confidence weights as a social context-aware function.
 By iteratively learning transformation function and user's preference based on EXMF framework (exposure-based matrix factorization \cite{liang2016modeling}), SamWalker can adaptively specify different weights to different data based on user's social contexts.